mocklis/mocklis.docs/source/reference/index.rst

 Stored steps
 ------------

-If the return steps are the most used steps, the `stored` steps are definitely the first runners up.
+If the ``Return`` steps are the most used steps, the ``Stored`` steps are definitely the first runners up.
 These steps are defined for properties, playing backing field to the mocked property.
 They are also defined for indexers, where the backing structure is a dictionary which has the default return value for all non-set keys.

-When creating a stored step you can give it an initial value, and you can use verifications to check that the stored value has been set correctly by the components that are under test.
+When creating a ``Stored`` step for a property you can give it an initial value, and for both properties and indexers you can use verifications to check that the stored value has been set correctly by the components that are under test.

-Stored steps are also used with events, and is currently the only way in Mocklis to actually invoke events.
-You can either do this by invoking the stored handler, or if you use the generic EventHandler there is a version that actually gives you a `Raise` method.
+``Stored`` steps are also used with events where the steps act as storage for added event handlers.
+If you have a reference to the
+``Stored`` step you can raise events on these handlers, simply by calling ``Invoke`` on the stored value.
+Alternatively, if your handler type is a generic ``EventHandler<>`` or one of a handful of very common event handler types including ``PropertyChangedEventHandler`` and the basic ``EventHandler``, the Mocklis library provides you with ``Raise`` extension methods.
+These can be found in the ``Mocklis.Verification`` namespace.

 .. sourcecode:: csharp